phpbench/tabular/docs/definition.rst

 With items
 ~~~~~~~~~~

-Alternatively you can iterate over a "static" set of "items", either as scalar values - in which case
+Alternatively you can iterate over a set of "items", either as scalar values - in which case
 the scalar value can be accessed by ``row.item``:

 .. code-block:: javascript